Capture method — Demersal otter trawl

-ICES advises that when the EU multiannual plan (MAP) for Western waters and adjacent waters is applied, catches in 2020 that correspond to the F ranges in the MAP are between 13,218 and 28,838 tonnes.
-According to the MAP, catches higher than those corresponding to FMSY (19,982 tonnes) can only be taken under conditions specified in the MAP, while the entire range is considered precautionary when applying the ICES advice rule.
-This is a 6% increase in advice from the previous year, owing to the decrease of fishing mortality and the above average recruitment.
+ICES advises that when the EU multiannual plan (MAP) for Western Waters and adjacent waters is applied, catches in 2021 that correspond to the F ranges in the MAP are between 12,706 tonnes and 27,748 tonnes.
+According to the MAP, catches higher than those corresponding to FMSY (19,184 tonnes) can only be taken under conditions specified in the MAP, whilst the entire range is considered precautionary when applying the ICES advice rule.
+The advice for 2021 is slightly lower than the advice for 2020 because the biomass estimates have been revised downwards in this assessment.

 Criterion score: 0.75 info

-Management measures are in place, but as catch limits apply to both species this hinders the ability to prevent overexploitation of either species.
-However, currently the stock is in a good state and total catches have been equal to or below the advice.
+There are management measures in place, but, catch limits apply to both species of megrim which hinders the ability to prevent overexploitation of either species.
+Total catches have been equal to or below the advice.

 In the European Union (EU), EU fishing vessels can fish up to 12 nautical miles of any Member State coast, and closer by agreement.
 There is overarching fisheries legislation for all Member States, but implementation varies between fisheries, Member States and sea basins.